 Naval Engineering Education Consortium (NEEC) Broad Agency Announcement for Fiscal Year 2026

-This funding opportunity is designed to support U.S. colleges and universities in conducting research that advances naval engineering and technology while providing students with hands-on experience in collaboration with Navy experts.
+This funding opportunity supports U.S. colleges and universities in conducting applied research that addresses key Navy technology needs while providing students with hands-on experience in naval engineering.

 Award Range